rhiaro/questforbrothers/index.md

 "Okay, well we have to figure out somewhere to go while you psyche yourself up or whatever."

+They walked back into the triangular square when the rain had abated a little to find even more people milling around, setting things up.
+A group had begun laying out pads to sit on in the open space in neat rows, heedless of the rain that was soaking them.
+Nika walked over to one of them.

+"What's all this for?"
+She somehow managed to be demanding and polite at the same time.

+"The burial of course!"
+The man turned away to continue layout out the cushions.

+"Sorry...
+Whose burial?"

+"Get a knock on the head did you? *The* burial.
+Of everyone who died since the last one.
+Happens every cycle you know."

+"Right.
+Of course.
+I uh forgot what day it was."

+She sidled back over to Jackann.
+"Did you hear?
+Any idea?"

+Jackann nodded.
+"Yes.
+They keep the tradition here of burying the dead at sok ta I guess, when the sun and the Source and the moon are all in the sky at at the same time.
+[TODO replace this with whatever orbital arrangement makes sense]"

+"Oh.
+So it's like a public thing?"

+"Certainly looks that way."

+They began meandering around the edge of the triangle, looking up at the ornate buildings and guessing what some of them were.
+They came upon one, clearly signposted as a museum, just as the rain got heavy again.
+Nika pushed the heavy wooden door and a bell jangled on the inside, somewhere far off or high up.
+She peered through the gap.

+"Come on," she beckoned to Jackann with her head, and they both slipped inside.

+It was eerily quiet after the clatter of the town square, and the sound of the downpour was almost completely shut out.
+All they could hear was the plink plonk of their sodden clothes dripping steadily onto a marble floor, and the thundering of their hearts in their chests.
+They found themselves in a spacious foyer.
+Far above their heads was a domed glass window with coloured panels.
+But the light that filtered through it from the cloud-filled sky outside was dim.
+Ahead of them were two flights of stairs which turned back on themselves and joined up in the middle.
+Directly in between the two flights was a table and an empty chair.
+They haltingly approached to find an untidy pile of leaflets and little else.
+Jackann picked one up while Nika veered off to the side of the foyer where she had spotted a standing glass case.

+"It's The Museum of the Empire," Jackann read from the paper.
+He flipped it over to find a simple map of the floors.

+"Wow look at this!"
+Nika was peering close to the glass case at whatever was inside.
+Jackann walked over.
+"It's a skeleton!"

+The glass was grimy but inside they could see what did appear to be a full-sized human skeleton, decked out in a plumed helmet, ornate breastplate, and with its hand wrapped around the hilt of a sword almost as tall as it was.

+Jackann read the sign on the case: "General from c.
+E300 buried in full armour.
+Batia village necropolis.
+B166."

+"Woah it's seven hundred years old!"
+Nika exclaimed.
+"Where's Batia village?"

+"Maybe we'll find out if we read more signs," suggested Jackann.

+"Yeah this seems like as good a place to hang out today as any.
+Look, that arrow says go that way."
+She pointed to a sign reading *exhibition begins* which indicated another large wooden door.
+Jackann shrugged.
+They went inside.

 ## Suari (escapes)

 Suari was lurking in the scullery when the revolution started.
 She wasn't ever supposed to be down there, but preparations for her brothers' feast were well underway and the hustle and bustle of the dishwashers was calm compared to the frantic pandemonium going on everywhere else.
 Kinds her own age worked there.
 Suari considered herself above talking to them.
 The common dialect of Mnt, with its sharp edges and guttural stops, hurt her ears to hear and her throat to reproduce.
 If she spoke in the high tongue of Allia-um, which she had been taught from birth, the others laughed, mimicked, and wouldn't understand.
 Or they would have, were she not the princess.
 In reality they gave her as wide a berth as she gave them.